+143 See paragraph (227).

+144 See paragraph (237).

+145 See also paragraph (222) concerning Regulation (EU) 2018/302 of the European Parliament and of the Council.

+146 See, for example, Commission decision in case AT.40182 - Guess, recitals 65 to 78.

+147 See also paragraph (116).

-Second, Article 4(d)(ii) VBER allows the supplier to restrict a buyer and its customers from selling actively or passively to unauthorised distributors located in a territory where the supplier operates a selective distribution system or which the supplier has reserved for the operation of such a selective distribution system.
+Secondly, Article 4, point (d)(ii) of Regulation (EU) X allows the supplier to restrict the buyer and to require the buyer to restrict its customers from selling actively or passively to unauthorised distributors located in a territory where the supplier operates a selective distribution system or which the supplier has reserved for the operation of such a system.
 The restriction may cover active or passive sales at any level of trade.

-Third, Article 4(d)(iii) VBER allows a supplier to restrict the place of establishment of a buyer (“location clause”).
-This implies that the benefit of the VBER is not lost if

-96 See, for example, Commission decision in case AT.40182 - Guess, paragraphs 65 to 78.

-it is agreed that the buyer will restrict its distribution outlet(s) and warehouse(s) to a particular address, place or territory.
-For a mobile distribution outlet, an area may be defined outside which it cannot be operated.
-The use by a distributor of its own website cannot be considered comparable to the opening of a new outlet in a different location and thus cannot be restricted.97
+Third, Article 4, point (d)(iii) of Regulation (EU) X allows the supplier to impose a location clause on the buyer, to restrict its place of establishment.
+This means that the supplier may require the buyer to restrict its distribution outlets and warehouses to a particular address, place or territory.
+As regards mobile distribution outlets, the agreement may specify an area outside which the outlet cannot be operated.
+However, the establishment and use by the buyer of an online store is not equivalent to the opening of a physical outlet and thus cannot be restricted148.

-Fourth, Article 4(d)(vi) VBER allows a supplier to restrict active and passive sales by a wholesaler to end users, as the supplier may keep the wholesale and retail levels of trade separate.
-However, this exception does not exclude the possibility of allowing the wholesaler to sell to certain end users (e.g. a few large ones), while prohibiting it from selling to other end users.
+Fourth, Article 4, point (d)(iv) of Regulation (EU) X allows the supplier to restrict active and passive sales by a wholesaler to end users, thus allowing the supplier to keep the wholesale and retail levels of trade separate.
+This exception includes allowing the wholesaler to sell to certain end users (for example, certain large ones), while prohibiting it from selling to other end users149.

-Fifth, Article 4(d)(v) VBER allows a supplier to restrict a buyer of components, to whom the components are supplied for incorporation, from reselling them to competitors of the supplier, which would use them to manufacture the same type of goods as those produced by the supplier.
+Fifth, Article 4, point (d)(v) of Regulation (EU) X allows the supplier to restrict a buyer of components, to whom the components are supplied for incorporation, from reselling them to competitors of the supplier, which would use them to manufacture the same type of goods as those produced by the supplier.
 The term ‘component’ includes any intermediate goods and the term ‘incorporation’ refers to the use of any input to produce goods.

+6.1.3.
 Restrictions of the sales of spare parts

-The hardcore restriction set out in Article 4(e) VBER concerns agreements that prevent or restrict end users, independent repairers, wholesalers and service providers from obtaining spare parts directly from the manufacturer of those spare parts.
-An agreement between a manufacturer of spare parts and a buyer that incorporates those parts into its own products, such as original equipment manufacturers (OEMs), may not, either directly or indirectly, prevent or restrict sales by the OEM of those spare parts to end users, independent repairers, wholesalers or service providers.
-Indirect restrictions may arise particularly when the supplier of the spare parts is restricted in supplying technical information and special equipment, which are necessary for the use of spare parts by users, independent repairers or service providers.
+The hardcore restriction set out in Article 4, point (f) of Regulation (EU) X concerns agreements that prevent or restrict end users, independent repairers, wholesalers and service providers from obtaining spare parts directly from the manufacturer of those spare parts.
+An agreement between a manufacturer of spare parts and a buyer that incorporates those parts into its own products, such as original equipment manufacturers (‘OEMs’), may not, either directly or indirectly, prevent or restrict sales by the manufacturer of those spare parts to end users, independent repairers, wholesalers or service providers.
+Indirect restrictions may arise particularly when the manufacturer of the spare parts is restricted in supplying technical information and special equipment, which are necessary for the use of spare parts by end users, independent repairers or service providers.
 However, the agreement may place restrictions on the supply of the spare parts to the repairers or service providers entrusted by the OEM with the repair or servicing of its own goods.
-This means that the OEM may require its own repair and service network to buy spare parts from itself or from other members of its selective distribution system, where it operates such a system.
+This also means that the OEM may require its own repair and service network to buy spare parts from itself or from other members of its selective distribution system, where it operates such a system.

-Restrictions that are excluded from the VBER
+Restrictions that are excluded from Regulation (EU) X